ApryseSDK/pdftron-flutter/API.md

 ```

 #### deleteAllAnnotations
-Deletes all annotations in the current document.
+Deletes all annotations in the current document exclude links and widgets.

 Returns a Future.